Keck Telescope Views of Uranus

 Revolutionized is reader-supported.
 When you buy through links on our site, we may earn an affiliate commision.
 Learn more here.

-While it’s unique name might make it the butt of many jokes, Uranus — the seventh planet in our solar system — is one of the most unique gas giants that we’ve ever seen.
-What makes Uranus so different?
+While its unique name might make it joke-worthy, Uranus — the seventh planet in our solar system — is one of the most curious gas giants that we’ve ever seen.
+From its composition to its color, there is no shortage of fascinating tidbits about this strange place.
+There is also still so much humanity doesn’t know about Uranus that makes it one of the most interesting opportunities to learn more about our Solar System.
+What makes it so different?
 Here are some interesting facts about Uranus that you need to know.

 10 Interesting Facts About Uranus

-1. It Gets Its Name From the Greek God of The Sky
+1. It Gets Its Name From the Greek God of the Heavens

 Uranus is the only planet in the solar system named for a Greek god instead of a Roman one.
 William Herschel, the astronomer who discovered it, originally wanted to name it “George’s Star” after King George III, but that didn’t stick.
 Uranus is the Latinized version of Oranous, the Greek god of the sky and grandfather of Zeus.